Holding the Solar Industry Accountable.

 Additionally, other public interest organizations are taking notice.
 In July 2017, the Consumer Federation of America released their annual report, “Nation’s Top Ten Consumer Complaints 2016,” which flagged problems with solar energy sales as an “issue to watch” for consumers.

-State officials are starting to take action, too.
+State officials are also starting to take action.
 In March 2018, New Mexico Attorney General Hector Balderas filed a lawsuit against Vivint Solar for allegedly engaging in “unfair and unconscionable business” practices including clouding titles to consumers’ homes, fraud and racketeering.
-CfA’s December 2017 report revealed Vivint is one of the worst offenders in the industry.
+CfA’s December 2017 report revealed Vivint Solar is one of the worst offenders in the industry.
+In October 2019, the New Jersey Attorney General reached a settlement with Vivint concerning allegations the company had deceived customers.
+Vivint agreed to alter its business practices and uninstall and remove solar panels from the homes of dissatisfied customers.
+Additionally, officials in New York and Hawaii have subpoenaed Vivint for records.

 Get in Touch